ILIAS-eLearning/ilias/docs/configuration/install.md

 ## Supported Software Setup and Reference System

 The following software versions are required/supported for ILIAS 10.
-The table below lists these versions alongside the current configuration of the ILIAS test server, which serves as a reference system (https://test10.ilias.de).
+The table below lists these versions alongside the current configuration of the [ILIAS test server](https://test10.ilias.de), which serves as a reference system.

 | Package      | Version                                                | Reference System |
 |--------------|--------------------------------------------------------|------------------|